 Last November former CIA Director David Petraeus (unlike President Bill Clinton) suddenly resigned after news of his tawdry affair with biographer Paula Broadwell broke worldwide.
 Broadwell had reportedly been sending threatening type emails to a Florida socialite Jill Kelley.

-Meanwhile as reported in the Fix is in Part V, Hillary’s Benghazi Advisory Review Board Report (ARB), chaired by Ambassador Thomas R. Pickering and Admiral Michael Mullen as Vice Chairman, did not bother to mention Turkish Consul General Ali Sait Akin.
+Meanwhile as reported in The Fix is in Series, Hillary’s Benghazi Advisory Review Board Report (ARB), chaired by Ambassador Thomas R. Pickering and Admiral Michael Mullen as Vice Chairman, did not bother to mention Turkish Consul General Ali Sait Akin.

-Instead as previously reported Hillary’s Benghazi ARB blamed Ambassador Stevens.
-A completely fallacious and absurd determination considering Ambassador Stevens was following the Obama-Clinton regime’s orders.
+Instead as previously reported Hillary’s Benghazi ARB blamed Ambassador Stevens, when Ambassador Stevens was likely following orders.

 “The Board found that Ambassador Stevens made the decision to travel to Benghazi independently of Washington, per standard practice.
 Timing for his trip was driven in part by commitments in Tripoli, as well as a staffing gap between principal officers in Benghazi.
 Plans for the Ambassador’s trip provided for minimal close protection security support and were not shared thoroughly with the Embassy’s country team, who were not fully aware of planned movements off compound.
 The Ambassador did not see a direct threat of an attack of this nature and scale on the U.S. Mission in the overall negative trendline of security incidents from spring to summer 2012.
 His status as the leading U.S. government advocate on Libya policy, and his expertise on Benghazi in particular, caused Washington to give unusual deference to his judgments [emphasis mine].”

-As I’ve been reporting, the fix has been in from the beginning to cover-up Benghazi.
-The Obama-Clinton regime has been using the same play book the Clinton White House (with co-president Hillary) used to successfully cover-up of the death of Vince Foster, as documented in Following Orders: The Death of Vince Foster, Clinton White House Lawyer.
+As I’ve been reporting, the Obama-Clinton regime has been using the same play book the Clinton White House (with co-president Hillary) used to successfully cover-up of the death of Vince Foster, as documented in Following Orders: The Death of Vince Foster, Clinton White House Lawyer.

 What you will witness when Hillary testifies will be a whitewash with Hillary, thanks to Senator John Kerry, already recast as the hero for “swiftly” implementing the ARB’s recommendations.
 To see how the Benghazi cover-up will play out read Benghazi Cover-up 101 for Dummies.
 To see how Hillary dodged indictments during the Clinton era, click here.